LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ???

-Covers all entities
+* Covers all entities
-Litium .NET API
+* Litium .NET API
-Litium Admin Web API
+* Litium Admin Web API
-Event subscription
+* Event subscription

 OpenAPI specification (previously swagger docs) to document our API, which means, you can actually auto-generate the API entities using the swag studio, or visual studio.

+TODO - Add reference links to api generation tools

 ---